mawelborn/ZipContents/README.md

 `<data_path>/Installed Packages/` directory.

+## Configuration

+Navigate to `Preferences`->`Package Settings`->`ZipContents`->`Edit Settings` to configure file and folder exclude patterns.

 ## Usage

-Open a zip archive (or other filetype based on zip) with Sublime Text.
+Open a ZIP archive (or other filetype based on ZIP) with Sublime Text.
 A quick panel will display the contents of the archive.
-Select a file to extract it to a temporary directory and open it in place of the zip file.
-Extracted files are automatically cleaned up when Sublime Text closes.
+Select a file to extract and view it.